 Ninestone was brought in to manage the full scope of ICD-10 compliance for the organization including operational, financial, and technical challenges because of its rigorous project management approach as well as experience with infrastructure projects and implementing and testing healthcare billing solutions.
 A comprehensive technical infrastructure plan was developed and executed.
 In addition, an upgrade and ICD-10 migration plan was developed for each state/service line.
 The software upgrade involved extensive testing cycles to ensure that the new features — as well as existing reports and customizations, such as interfaces and extracts that add value to the client — remained functional post-technical migration and post upgrade.

 Ninestone worked with the client to define the scope of the infrastructure and software upgrades and the scope of the ICD-10 transition impact.
 After developing a comprehensive project timeline, we managed the project to an on time, on budget conclusion to ensure that the enterprise was ready for the ICD-10 transition in October, 2015.

 - Budget Software Implementation and Vendor Coordination for a Non-Profit Organization

 - Office 365 Implementation for a Non-profit Organization

-- Project Management for a Reimbursement Implementation Project at a Leading Health Insurer
+- Program Management for a Reimbursement Implementation Project at a Leading Health Insurer

 - Support for Utilization and Care Management Programs for Medicaid Managed Care Geographic Expansion